 Girjoji's long career highlights the importance of landed rights and the various manipulations that it involved.
-Lakuji Jadhav, his ancestor seems to have been a wealthy man, and was already a manasabdar with the Bahamani ruler.
+Lakuji Yadav, his ancestor seems to have been a wealthy man, and was already a manasabdar with the Bahamani ruler.
 His direct descendants were suppliers of men for war and activities like construction of forts and palaces.
 There is also evidence that Girjoji could furnish two thousand men with foodgrains at fairly short notice.
 He had widespread contacts among the politically important players of the time among the Marathas as well as the Mughals.
 He maintained a portfolio of sovereigns and shifted allegiances from the Kolhapur Bhosales to Shahu to Aurangzeb as it suited his needs.
 He could manipulate conflict and grow with it.
-This was a very real problem for the rulers of the eighteenth century.
+This was a very real problem for the rulers of the 18th century.
 The groups of people that they depended upon militarily and politically had their independent agendas, and their loyalties could be assured only if the ruler's interest did not directly contradict theirs.
 Economists characterise this as the principal-agent problem.
-This problem is common to societies as far separate in historical imagination as medieval France, 18 Century Deccan, and the 21st century modern economies.
+This problem is common to societies as far separate in historical imagination as medieval France, 18th Century Deccan, and the 21st century modern economies.
 The Principal is somebody who hires another person called the Agent to carry out some task.
 The Agent has his own agenda, which is hidden from the principal.
 The problem for the Principle is to form the contract between him and the agent in such a manner that it is in the agent's interest to carry out the activity for which he has been hired to the principal's satisfaction.
-The Principal-Agent problem was particularly difficult for the rulers of the early eighteenth century, because their entire existence was based on manipulating the conflicts between their agents.
+The Principal-Agent problem was particularly difficult for the rulers of the early 18th century, because their entire existence was based on manipulating the conflicts between their agents.
 The Principal-Agent relationship with asymmetric information about the Agent's agenda characterises the state -dominant capitalists relationship better than the Marxist concept of the state as an extended arm of capital.
 Shivaji had sought to overcome this problem by entirely abolishing watans, but could not succeed for the same reason.
 The Bhosales sought to continuously re-invent themselves ideologically to overcome the principal-agent problem.
 Representing the ruler as an upholder of religion and protector of holy men, cows and temples was a vital ingredient in this ideological invention but rarely seems to have cut much ice with the agents.

-Men like Girjoji invested large resources in developing appropriate contacts, given the style of their politics, as shown by the fact that Girjoji paid Rs.
-15,000 to ransom Niyamatkhan and that he paid Rs.32000 to his brother, the fauzdar of Karad, along with a shield, horse and robes of honour.
-Thus, investment in "social capital" was a high priority.
-This apparently wasteful investment reduced the risky-ness of Girjoji's other main investment.
+Men like Girjoji invested large resources in developing appropriate contacts, given the style of their politics, as shown by the fact that Girjoji paid Rs.15,000 to ransom Yasinkhan and that he paid Rs.32000 to his brother, the fauzdar of Karad, along with a shield, horse and robes of honour.
+Thus, investment in 'social capital' was a high priority.
 Neither were these men necessarily constrained by some sort of lack of individualism.
 They seemed to have worked with their kinsmen, but only to the extent that the kin group could be drawn upon to ensure upward mobility for the individuals, though they might not always succeed.
 The moment the kinsmen began to eat into individual fortunes, they were quickly dispensed with if that was possible.
 Girjoji could shake off distant kinsmen like Piraji, but he had to divide his watan with Swarupji, his first cousin in order to avoid family feuds.
 Thus, successful capitalists did not have much trouble in separating their own assets from their kinsmen.
-Property in pre-colonial India was certainly not communal as Max thought.
 Thus, the ties of kinship and communal property need not have constituted limitations on capital accumulation by individualistic agents.